vitaliy-rusinov/commonroad_search/README.md

 **skip this section if you intend to run the code in the virtual machine or in the docker container.**

 We recommend using [Anaconda](https://www.anaconda.com/) to manage your environment so that even if you mess something up, you can always have a safe and clean restart.
 A guide for managing python environments with Anaconda can be found [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+If your computer has an Apple M1 cpu, please use the 64-bit Anaconda installer and not the 64-bit (M1) installer.

 After installing Anaconda, create a new environment with:
 ``` sh